-Oleoyl-estrone, a hormone modified by an attachment to a fatty acid, is an orally administered small molecule that has been shown to cause significant weight loss in preclinical animal studies regardless of dietary modifications.
+We acquired the rights to develop and commercialize oleoyl-estrone, a hormone modified by an attachment to a fatty acid, pursuant to a February 2002 license agreement with Oleoylestrone Development, SL., a Spanish corporation.
+Oleoyl-estrone is an orally administered small molecule that has been shown to cause significant weight loss in preclinical animal studies regardless of dietary modifications.
 We believe that oleoyl-estrone causes weight loss in two ways.
-First, we believe oleoyl-estrone has an effect on the hypothalamus.
-It is believed that one's body weight is regulated by the hypothalamus in a manner similar to the way in which a thermostat regulates a room's temperature.
-Preclinical studies suggest that oleoyl-estrone resets the brain, telling the body that a lower weight is normal.
+First, the scientific community believes that weight loss is regulated by a part of the hypothalamus, located in the brain, called the ponderostat.
+It is believed that the ponderostat regulates the body's weight in a manner similar to the way in which a thermostat regulates a room's temperature.
+Preclinical studies suggest that oleoyl-estrone resets the ponderostat, telling the body that a lower weight is normal.
 We believe that this signal then decreases appetite, which leads to weight loss that may be maintained even after oleoyl-estrone treatment is discontinued.
-Second, fat cells that have been treated with oleoyl-estrone appear to shrink in size, indicating that oleoyl-estrone has a local effect acting directly on cells.
+Second, fat cells that have been treated with oleoyl-estrone appear to shrink in size, indicating a local effect of oleoyl-estrone acting directly on cells.
 The apparent dual effect of oleoyl-estrone leads us to believe that the drug has the potential to cause weight loss in a variety of obese and overweight patients.